- Jump To:

 Guidelines for Increasing Dietary Fiber

 It is important to increase dietary fiber intake slowly.
 Increasing dietary fiber intake too fast may cause unpleasant side effects such as bloating and excessive gas.
 Since fiber absorbs water it also is important to drink plenty of fluids when increasing dietary fiber.
-Include at least six to eight cups of fluid each day.
+Recommended fluid intake is 13 cups a day for males and 9 cups a day for females.
 Also, try to spread out high fiber foods throughout the day.

 United States Department of Agriculture.
 ChooseMyPlate.gov.
 Accessed at: www.choosemyplate.gov